ryukiri/a1-news-ryukiri/README.md

 # Android O Developer Preview

-Google released the developer version of its next mobile OS, currently just called Android O, as the current Android OS is on Nougat.
-This preview is provided for developers who need to update their appes to reflect any of the new APIs introduced with this new Android release.
+Google released the developer version of its next mobile OS, currently just called *Android O*, as the current Android OS is on Nougat.
+This **preview** is provided for developers who need to update their apps to reflect any of the new APIs introduced with this new Android release.
 More information can be found on the [Android's Developer website](https://developer.android.com/preview/index.html).
 >Give users a seamless transition to Android O and test for compatibility.
 Just download a device system image, install your current app, and test in areas where behavior changes may affect the app.
 Update your code and publish, using the app's current platform targeting.